dqops/dqo/docs/data-sources/questdb.md

 ```

 ### **Reference of all connection parameters**
-Complete documentation of all connection parameters used in the `spec.postgresql` node is
+Complete documentation of all connection parameters used in the `spec.questdb` node is
-described in the reference section of the [PostgresqlParametersSpec](../reference/yaml/ConnectionYaml.md#postgresqlparametersspec)
+described in the reference section of the [QuestDBParametersSpec](../reference/yaml/ConnectionYaml.md#questdbparametersspec)
 YAML file format.

 ## Next steps